timnlupo/Arduino-Mouse-Communication/README.md

 # Arduino-Mouse Communication
-Optical mouse raw data in Arduino (works with most mice) Because documentation is difficult to find, I improved the code sourced from http://www.instructables.com/id/Optical-Mouse-Odometer-for-Arduino-Robot for easy integration with most computer mice circuits.
+Optical mouse raw data in Arduino (works with most mice).
+Because documentation is difficult to find, I improved the code sourced from http://www.instructables.com/id/Optical-Mouse-Odometer-for-Arduino-Robot for easy integration with most computer mice circuits.
 It gives you access to optical encoder X/Y velocity and click.

 #Setup
 1. Find an old computer optical mouse to tear apart